How to Use Google Analytics to Increase Traffic

 A high bounce rate can be concerning, as it may indicate that your content is not well-optimized or does not meet a user’s needs.
 Some of the most popular factors that can influence the bounce rate negatively include poor optimization for mobile devices, slow loading speed, or a low-quality design.

-In GA4, a session is initiated whenever a user accesses a page on your website or opens the app with no other session being initiated before.
+In GA4, a session is initiated whenever a user accesses a page on your website or opens the app without initiating another session before.
 A session is a period during which the user interacts with your website.

 A session ends after 30 minutes of inactivity on the specific website or app or when the time used to configure GA shows midnight.
 Furthermore, an engaged session is considered any session that lasts longer than 10 seconds, has any conversion event, or includes at least 2 pages viewed.

-Impressions may be one of the most essential metrics for paid ads.
-Impressions tell you how often users see a link to your website on Google.
+Impressions may be one of the most essential metrics for paid ads, telling you how often users see a link to your website on Google.
 With position and clicks, impressions can tell you how well your ads perform.
 The average position is an approximate ranking of the position you end up in on SERPs, and the clicks show you the total number of clicks your ad has.

 Furthermore, impressions and clicks help you measure another important metric: the CTR.

-The CTR is calculated by dividing the total number of clicks by the number of impressions.
-The CTR tells you how often users click on your ads.
+The CTR is calculated by dividing the total number of clicks by the number of impressions and tells you how often users click on your ads.
 This metric can show you how well your keywords and ads are performing.
-Each campaign and keyword has its CTRs available on Google Analytics.
+Each campaign and keyword’s CTRs are available on Google Analytics.

 You will always want to focus on having a high CTR.
 This can assure you that users engage with your ads.
 Currently, a good CTR should surpass 3.17% for search ads and 0.46% for display campaigns.